 Subject to the stipulation of the parties, the Parenting Coordinator has the authority to make decisions regarding the issues set forth below and such decisions are effective as orders when made.
-The decisions will continue in effect unless modified or set aside by a court of
+The decisions will continue in effect unless modified or set aside by a court of competent jurisdiction.
+Parenting Coordinator decisions on these matters shall be communicated to parties and counsel in person, by telephone, mail, fax, email or email attachment and/or personal delivery, and will take effect immediately upon issuance.

-- 1. Minor alterations in schedule that do not substantially alter a child's time with either parent during a thirty (30) day period - 2.
-Dates, times, designated person, location and method of pick-up and delivery - 3.
+1. Minor alterations in schedule that do not substantially alter a child's time with either parent during a thirty (30) day period

+- 2. Dates, times, designated person, location and method of pick-up and delivery - 3.
 Sharing of parent vacations and holidays - 4.
 Responsibility for transportation of the child(ren) to accommodate time-sharing between the parents - 5.
 Selection of child care/daycare and babysitting providers - 6.
 Childrearing disputes such as bedtime, diet, clothing, homework, and discipline - 7.
 Participation in afterschool, enrichment, and athletic activities - 8.
 Scheduling disputes arising from afterschool, enrichment, athletic, religious education and training and other activities - 9.
 Health care management, such as scheduling appointments, and determining who attends appointments and responsibility for reporting the outcome of any appointments to the other parent - 10.
 Participation of others in a parent's designated time with the child(ren) (significant others, relatives, etc.) - 11.
 In the case of infants and toddlers, increasing time share when developmentally appropriate - 12.
 Right of first refusal for child care responsibilities - 13.
 Scheduling swaps of custodial time - 14.
 Coordinate participation in court-ordered alcohol and drug monitoring or testing, including setting a process for selection of monitors or testers if the parents cannot agree - 15.
 Other matters, subject to the stipulation of the parties and the approval of the court - B. POWERS OF THE PARENTING COORDINATOR; SECOND LEVEL AUTHORITY TO MAKE RECOMMENDATIONS TO THE COURT